erenyildizSU/CS303-TermProject/README.md

 | Simulation     | Dec 24, 2024     | 30%     |
 | FPGA Demo      | Jan 3, 2025      | 60%     |

-## ⚠️ Notes

-- All module interfaces must remain unchanged (as per assignment rules).
-- Project is designed individually or in groups of two.
-- Use of AI tools for code generation was not allowed.

 ## 📸 Visuals

 | Component | Control |